 F-1 and J-1 Travel

-Students and scholars wishing to reenter the U.S. in F-1 or J-1 status after travel abroad will require all of the following:
+Students and scholars wishing to reenter the U.S. in F-1 or J-1 status after travel abroad must present the following to Immigration:

-- Form I-20 or Form DS-2019 that was travel-endorsed by the ISO during the semester that the international travel occurs.
+- Form I-20 or Form DS-2019 endorsed for travel by the ISO during the semester that the international travel occurs.

 - A valid visa stamp (see exceptions in the visa section).

-- A valid passport (see the Department of State's website for exceptions).
+- A valid passport at least 6 months beyond the date of readmission to the U.S. (see the Department of State's website for exceptions).

 The ISO recommends a travel signature at least once every semester in which you travel, and proximate to the date of departure.
 If on F-1 OPT, we recommend a travel signature at least within 6 months of the date of departure, though once per semester is the more strongly recommended course.